SciTools/iris/benchmarks/README.md

 [See the ASV docs](https://asv.readthedocs.io/) for full detail.

+### What benchmarks to write

+It is not possible to maintain a full suite of 'unit style' benchmarks:

+* Benchmarks take longer to run than tests.
+* Small benchmarks are more vulnerable to noise - they report a lot of false positive regressions.

+We therefore recommend writing benchmarks representing scripts or single operations that are likely to be run at the user level.

+The drawback of this approach: a reported regression is less likely to reveal the root cause (e.g. a regression in coordinate creation time observed only as a regression in file loading time).
+Be prepared for manual investigations;
+and consider committing any useful benchmarks as [on-demand benchmarks](#on-demand-benchmarks) for future developers to use.

 ### Data generation
 **Important:** be sure not to use the benchmarking environment to generate any test objects/files, as this environment changes with each commit being